Are you Black Friday ready?

-Whether you love or loath Black Friday, it’s here to stay so read on to find out how your business can deal with it.
+Whether you love or loath Black Friday, it’s here to stay so it’s important to work out how your business can use it best.

-- Start NOW!
-Don’t wait until Friday to tell people about your offer.
-On Friday, people’s newsfeeds will be FULL of special offers so by telling people now, you’re already one step ahead of the noise
+1. Start early!
+Don’t wait until the day to tell people about your offer.
+On Black Friday, people’s newsfeeds will be FULL of special offers so by telling people now, you’re already one step ahead of the noise

 Not giving your customers a Black Friday deal?

-That is completely fine.
-Not all businesses want to succumb to this madness and there are other ways you can use this to your advantage.
+That is completely fine too.
+Not all businesses want, or need, to succumb to this madness and there are other ways you can use this to your advantage.

 Anti-Black Friday offers might be a better idea for you.

 Instead of an offer what about donating a % of each Black Friday sale to your favourite charity?
-Or asking your followers to consider donating to charity instead of going crazy on their spending this week.
+Or doing a campaign to encourage your followers to consider donating to charity instead of going crazy on their spending this week.

 Above all of this, remember that Black Friday is just a marketing idea.
 Don’t get sucked into it unless you really want to.